nehagarg/hyp-despot-alpha-dev/README.md

 ```

 ## Car Driving Example
-A car driving example (as described in out [RSS paper](http://motion.comp.nus.edu.sg/wp-content/uploads/2018/06/rss18hyp.pdf)) is provided in folder [src/HyP_examples](src/HyP_examples).
+A car driving example (as described in our [RSS paper](http://motion.comp.nus.edu.sg/wp-content/uploads/2018/06/rss18hyp.pdf)) is provided in folder [src/HyP_examples](src/HyP_examples).
 The key files in this example are:
 ```
 CarDriving/ped_pomdp.cpp                       CPU POMDP model of the car driving problem CarDriving/GPU_Car_Drive/GPU_Car_Drive.cu      GPU POMDP model of the car driving problem